 How to store leftover goose meat

-1. Cold leftover goose that is wrapped in tinfoil or popped in an airtight container can be kept in the fridge for up to 4 days or in the freezer for 3 months.
+1. Cold leftover goose can be wrapped in tinfoil or popped in an airtight container and kept in the fridge for up to four days or in the freezer for three months.

-2. Leftover breast meat is ideal eaten cold, as it can become dry if reheated.
+2. Leftover breast meat is best eaten cold, as it can become dry if reheated.

 3. Brown meat is delicious reheated in a sauce or leftover gravy.

 Seasonally and traditionally, the rich meat of goose pairs well with apples.
 Try serving with a classic Bramley apple sauce or using cider in the gravy.